RobertTalbert/calculus/FunctionBootcamp.md

 6. Evaluate an expression involving function notation using sums, differences, products, and quotients.
 7. Evaluate a composite of two functions.
 8. Identify the fundamental algebraic structure of a function (product, composite, etc.)
-9. Given a function in one representation, change its representation into one or more others.
-10. Express a portion of the number line in correct interval notation.
+9. Express a portion of the number line in correct interval notation.
-11. Determine the domain and range of a function and express it in correct interval notation.
+10. Determine the domain and range of a function and express it in correct interval notation.

 ## Video content